The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Verdict:

-Obviously, Kit.com isn’t for everyone.
-If you’re looking for ultra-advanced design capabilities or running a massive enterprise-level list, you might find it a bit limiting.
+Obviously, Kit.com isnโt for everyone.
+If youโre looking for ultra-advanced design capabilities or managing a massive enterprise-level list, you might find it somewhat limiting.

-But for bloggers, content creators, and website owners getting serious about email marketing, Kit is really good.
+But for bloggers, content creators, and website owners getting serious about email marketing, Kit is excellent.
 I am using it because it is simple and gives me the tools I need (like automation and segmentation) without overcomplicating things.

-Talking about deliverability, Kit holds an average of 87% which is really good.
+Regarding deliverability, Kit maintains an average of 87%, which is quite impressive.

 - Free Trial: 30 Days